portainer/portainer-docs/docs/v2.0/containers/create.md

 * Image: The name of the image you want to deploy

-* Ports: expose the desired ports
+* Ports: Expose the desired ports

 * Advanced Settings: Many options available here to customise the deploymeny from volume and environment configuration to capabilities